-MIB Object Description
+MIB object Description

-applIndex See "applTable" on page 3-3.
+applIndex See "applTable" on page 3-2.

-rdbmsDbIndex See "rdbmsDbTable" on page 3-5.
+rdbmsDbIndex See "rdbmsDbTable" on page 3-4.

 onTableIndex Table number

 This value is the same as tabid in the system catalog table systables

 onTableName Table name

 onTableOwner Table owner

+MIB object Description

+onTableType Type of table:

+• table (1)

+• view (2)

+• privateSynonyn (3)

+• synonym (4)

-onTableType onTableLockLevel Type of table: • table (1) • view (2) • privateSynonyn (3) • synonym (4) Locking level of the table: • page (1) • row (2)
+onTableLockLevel Locking level of the table:

+• page (1)

+• row (2)

 onTableCreated Creation date, in string format

 onTableFirstDbspace Name of the first (or only) dbspace for the table

 onTableRowSize Length of a row

 onTableRows Number of rows

 onTableColumns Number of columns

 onTableIndices Number of indexes

 onTableExtents Number of extents in use

 onTablePagesAllocated Total (extent) size allocated to the table, in pages

 onTablePagesUsed Number of pages in use

 onTableFragments Number of fragments

 onTableFragmentStrategy Fragmentation strategy:

 • roundRobin (1)

 • byExpression (2)

 • tableBased (3)